CTGN/BioMoQA-Classifier/web/README.md

 - **Memory issues**: Use CPU device for large model ensembles
 - **Missing folds**: Check that fold directories follow the exact naming convention
 - **File upload errors**: Verify JSON arrays and CSV columns as specified

-## Performance Considerations

-- **Model Loading**: Initial loading takes longer as 5 models are loaded into memory
-- **Inference Time**: ~5x slower than single model inference (running 5 models)
-- **Memory Usage**: ~5x memory requirements (5 models in memory simultaneously)
-- **GPU Efficiency**: Benefits from GPU acceleration for faster ensemble processing
+- **Slow scoring**: Consider GPU acceleration for faster batch processing

 ## Development

-This application implements the [multi-model inference pattern](https://www.philschmid.de/multi-model-inference-endpoints) adapted for cross-validation ensembles, providing a practical "repair kit" for AI reliability through consensus validation.
+This application implements ensemble scoring and ranking patterns adapted for research relevance assessment, providing a robust framework for biodiversity research prioritization and content discovery.